9th8/up-to-date-real-world-haskell/1-getting-started.md

 packages](http://www.haskell.org/ghc/distribution_packages.html) page.

-For more detailed information about how to install GHC on a variety of popular platforms, we\'ve provided some instructions in [Appendix A, *Installing GHC and Haskell libraries*](installing-ghc-and-haskell-libraries.html).
+For more detailed information about how to install GHC on a variety of popular platforms, we've provided some instructions in [Appendix A, *Installing GHC and Haskell libraries*](installing-ghc-and-haskell-libraries.html).